 To make the transition to your new site seamless, it's important to set up your site's URLs.
 This will prevent your visitors from seeing dead links and "Page not found" error messages.

 - To learn how to update your URL slugs (the part of the URL after your root domain), visit Changing URL slugs.
-That guide will teach you how to set your default blog post URL format, so that all your imported blog posts can have the same format that they had on your Squarespace 5 site.
+That guide shows how to set your default blog post URL format, so that all your imported blog posts can have the same format that they had on your Squarespace 5 site.

 - To forward visitors away from pages that don't exist to pages that do exist, you can set up 301 redirects.
 That guide also explains how to set up batch redirects for multiple blog posts, events, or products.